linkerd/website/linkerd.io/content/2.13/reference/circuit-breaking.md

   name: http-loadbalancer-policy
   namespace: emojivoto
 spec:
-  bufferCapacity: 4000 # Number of requests allowed in buffer
+  queueCapacity: 4000 # Number of requests allowed in queue
-  bufferFailfastTimeout: 4000 # Duration in ms
+  queueFailfastTimeout: "4s"
-  maxFailureRatio: 0.05 # Fail if more than 1 in 20 requests in slidingWindowDuration fail
+  maxFailureRate: 0.05 # Fail if more than 1 in 20 requests in slidingWindowDuration fail
-  slidingWindowDuration: 5000 # Duration in ms
+  slidingWindowDuration: "5s"
   failureStatusCodes:
     - 410
     - 500-599 # Status codes 500 through 599, inclusive.